 WE REQUIRE EVERYONE WHO COMES TO OUR SUMMER SCHOOL TO AUDITION

-The format of the auditions has been well established and tests the particular aspects of musicianship that are required to excel at jazz.
+The format of the auditions tests the particular aspects of musicianship that are required to excel at jazz.

 We have made a clear video to introduce the process – click on it here and it should give you all the basics.

 Now read more closely what we expect and how to prepare!

 When you arrive at the audition, you will be greeted by a member of our team who will support you through your audition day.
 They will take you to a warm up room before introducing you to the accompanist who will have 5 minutes to talk/play through your 3 pieces with you.